roshnaeem/Game-of-Death/README.md

 The habitat is of size n*n where 0< n <= 1000,000 and humans can be in range 1 to 1 million.

-## OOP Language
+## Choice of OOP Language
-The language i selected for this task is JavaScript.
+The language I selected for this task is JavaScript.

 ## How To Run It
 * Reference the file inside the HTML document using a script tag.